pdjr-signalk-plugins/pgn130316/README.md

 ## Description

-**pdjr-skplugin-pgn130316** implements a comprehensive interpolation mechanism for PGN 130316.
+**pdjr-skplugin-pgn130316** implements a flexible interpolation mechanism for PGN 130316:

-1. Temperature readings are inserted into Signal K at locations derived by translating PGN 130316 ```Temperature Source``` field values into node paths using a user-defined, fully parameterised, mapping.
+1. A node path for temperature readings is selected from a user-defined mapping using the PGN 130316 ```Temperature Source``` field value. into node paths using a user-defined, fully parameterised, mapping.

 2. PGN 130316 ```Temperature``` and ```Set Temperature``` field data is